grafana/grafana/docs/sources/enterprise/usage-insights/dashboard-datasource-insights.md

 # Dashboard and data source insights

-For every dashboard and data source, you can access usage information in one click.
+For every dashboard and data source, you can access usage information.

 ## Dashboard insights

 > **Note:** Available in Grafana Enterprise v7.0+.

-You can see dashboard usage information by clicking on the `Dashboard insights` button in the top bar.
+To see dashboard usage information, from the top bar, click **Dashboard insights**.

 {{< docs-imagebox img="/img/docs/enterprise/dashboard_insights_button.png" max-width="400px" class="docs-image--no-shadow" >}}

-It shows two kinds of information:
+Dashboard insights displays the following information:

 - **Stats:** Shows the daily query count and error count for the last 30 days.
 - **Users & activity:** Shows the daily view count for the last 30 days; last activities on the dashboard and recent users (with a limit of 20).